 They gather at Old Louisville Brewery one Wednesday every month to talk about magic.
-Sometimes there are tarot readings or they play board games or watch movies.
+Sometimes they get tarot readings or play board games or watch movies.
 Many of them are magic enthusiasts, too, some with wizardly outfits and accessories of their own — a slouching black hat here, a carved wooden staff there.

 It won’t be long before you find the wizard, though.
 He’ll be decked out in one of his robes — maybe the purple one with gold fringe, or the green one spangled with stars.
 He sports a long, dark beard streaked with white, plus a gold nose ring.
 He definitely stands out, but don’t be intimidated — he’s here to have fun.
 As he’ll tell you: “I take silly things seriously and serious things sillyously.”

 If you don’t see him, he hasn’t vanished into the ether.
 He might be doing a tarot reading for a guest behind the front window, tucked between a line of books and his crystal ball, accompanied by any of his stuffed gnomes (he’s got dozens; he loves gnomes.)
 He might be packing up his woven blanket decorated with crystals and dolphins, upon which he puts a stack of business cards, which read: “No one meets a wizard by accident.”

 More likely than not, though, he’s wandering between the backyard — where passionfruit vines blanket the fences — or the front room, socializing with friends and strangers, “moving about the cabin,” as he puts it.

 But you will see the wizard, because he wants to meet you, and he’s glad you’re here.
 He wants you to hear his credo, a statement he makes at the end of every episode of his podcast, a statement he has tattooed on his left arm around a drawing of a wizard:

 “I believe in you.
 Your magic is real.”